raparthikiran/My-projects/README.md

-# rock-paper-scissors
+# rock-paper-scissors #tic tac toe
-this is my first project
+this are my two projects using javascrpit,css,html from frontend